-We had cash of \$493.8 million and \$400.1 million as of March 31, 2022 and 2021, respectively.
-For the years ended March 31, 2022 and 2021, we had net losses of \$156.7 million and \$107.4 million, respectively.
+We had cash and cash equivalents of \$376.5 million and \$493.8 million as of March 31, 2023 and 2022, respectively.
+For the years ended March 31, 2023 and 2022, we had net losses of \$211.0 million and \$156.7 million, respectively.
 We expect to continue to incur significant expenses and increasing operating losses at least for the next several years.
-We have never generated any revenue and we do not expect to generate product revenue unless and until we successfully complete development and obtain regulatory approval for batoclimab or any future product candidate.
+We have never generated any revenue and we do not expect to generate product revenue unless and until we successfully complete development and obtain regulatory approval for batoclimab, IMVT-1402 or any future product candidate.

 To date, we have financed our operations primarily from equity offerings and the sale of convertible promissory notes.
-Until such time, if ever, as we can generate substantial product revenue from sales of batoclimab or any future product candidate, we expect to finance our cash needs through a combination of equity offerings, debt financings and potential collaboration, license or development agreements.
-Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide, including disruptions resulting from the onset of hostilities by Russia towards Ukraine and the COVID-19 pandemic.
+Until such time, if ever, as we can generate substantial product revenue from sales of batoclimab, IMVT-1402 or any future product candidate, we expect to finance our cash needs through a combination of equity offerings, debt financings and potential collaboration, license or development agreements.
+Our ability to raise additional capital may be adversely impacted by worsening global economic conditions and the continuing disruptions to, and volatility in, the credit and financial markets in the U.S. and worldwide, including disruptions resulting from the ongoing military conflict between Russia and Ukraine, the COVID-19 pandemic, decades-high inflation, rising interest rates and recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures.